mrdat0194/pan-theory.github.io/index.md

 ## Library At-A-Glance
 - `adHoc` &mdash; As an analyst, there is always adhoc.
-    - For reproducible result, adHoc can use notebook to test and implement beforehand SQL flow,
+    - For reproducible result, adHoc can use notebook to test and implement beforehand SQL flow.

 - `main_def` &mdash; The definition that controls all the connection-wide